 The Acute Inpatient Unit Shift Leader will then liaise with the On-call Psychiatrist, who will confirm eligibility for admission, and advise the Referring Service of the outcome.

-If the transfer is accepted, the Referring Mental Health Service is responsible to facilitate the transport for transfer and advise the Acute Inpatient Unit of the estimated time of arrival.
+If the transfer is accepted, the Referring Mental Health and Wellbeing Service is responsible to facilitate the transport for transfer and advise the Acute Inpatient Unit of the estimated time of arrival.

 When making a referral the following information, to the best of your knowledge, will be useful:

-Following referral to Mental Health Services, there are a number of specific steps and stages of assessment and treatment.
+Following referral to Mental Health and Wellbeing Services, there are a number of specific steps and stages of assessment and treatment.

 This is the process of examining current needs and problems and determining diagnosis.
 This may involve more than one appointment.
 At this point the best agency to meet the needs will be considered, and if not Mental Health Services, we can provide support to reach the most appropriate service.